Chapter 9.3 – Port Marketing

 • One or more of the products or services are discontinued.

-• The volume of business (TEUs, cargo tonnage, or passenger number) is gradually reduced.
+• The volume of business (in terms of TEUs, cargo tonnage, or passenger numbers) is gradually decreasing.

-Effective inter-port competition creates opportunities for customers to defect.
+Effective inter-port competition creates opportunities for customers to switch to other ports.
 In many cases, a triggering event causes a customer to leave, often coinciding with a window of opportunity created in a rival port.
-When competition levels are low, and no alternative ports are available, the customer becomes captive, making defection very difficult.
+When competition levels are low and no alternative ports are available, the customer becomes captive, making defection very difficult.

 In the port industry, port executives should invest in research to understand the real reasons why their customers leave or stay.
 Infrastructure, capacity, price, changing needs, and customer service levels are common reasons.

-Loyal customers tend to be more forgiving.
-Therefore the port can occasionally make a mistake and still not lose customers.
+Loyal customers tend to be more forgiving of mistakes.
+Therefore, the port can occasionally make a mistake without losing customers.
 Receiving customer complaints can be considered positively because they provide an opportunity to address a problem, solve it, and retain customers.
-Essentially a customer who complains indicates to the service business that it wishes to remain a customer and is willing to give it a second chance.
+Essentially, a customer who complains indicates to the service business that they wish to remain a customer and are willing to give it a second chance.
 Therefore, ports should have a clear and well-framed structure for lodging complaints.
-Complaints can be encouraged by providing customer feedback surveys and speaking to customers directly about any concerns they may have.
+Complaints can be addressed by providing customer feedback surveys and speaking directly with customers to address any concerns they may have.
 Asking for feedback from the customers is itself a loyalty-generating process.

 Furthermore, good complaint management can only be achieved if the service provider uses a formal system to monitor, process, and follow up on customer complaints.
-This assumes, for instance, a corporate environment in which employees are encouraged to report customer complaints instead of an environment in which employees hide complaints because they fear penalization from senior management.
+This assumes, for instance, a corporate environment in which employees are encouraged to report customer complaints, rather than one in which employees hide complaints because they fear penalization from senior management.

 A benefit of retaining highly satisfied customers loyal to the business is that they spread positive word-of-mouth communication (WOM).
 This factor, along with a critical reputation in the port industry, is a key source of information for new clients.
 Social media and new communication tools have increased reliance on online information seeking, leading to the growing importance of electronic word-of-mouth or eWOM.
-If many customers spread positive word-of-mouth communication, promotion costs to attract new customers are lowered.
+If many customers spread positive word-of-mouth communication, the promotion costs to attract new customers are lowered.
 Customers believe word-of-mouth communication to be less biased and more credible than traditional marketing communications.
-However, concerns have been expressed about the reliability of eWOM due to possible manipulation, disinformation by rivals, and the utilization of fake eWOM.
-Negative eWOM can lead to so-called online firestorms, seriously undermining a port reputation.
+However, concerns have been raised about the reliability of eWOM due to potential manipulation, disinformation by competitors, and the use of fake online reviews.
+Negative eWOM can lead to what is referred to as online viral moments, which can seriously undermine a port’s reputation.

 One way to give the port authority a chance to respond is to make it difficult for the customer to leave.
-Erecting a simple barrier to departure allows a port manager to determine what is wrong and fix it before the customer leaves.
+Erecting a simple barrier to departure allows a port manager to identify the issue and rectify it before the customer leaves.
 However, trying to lock customers in does not guarantee port loyalty.

-A similar outcome may be achieved by using service guarantees and customer service charters to offset the difficulties of service recovery.
+A similar outcome can be achieved by utilizing service guarantees and customer service charters to mitigate the challenges of service recovery.
 Although this may represent a potential cost to the port, service guarantees may increase customer loyalty.

-Port authorities confronted with a highly competitive market environment might use concession agreements as a way to lock in terminal operators or consortia between terminal operators and shipping lines.
+Port authorities confronted with a highly competitive market environment may use concession agreements as a way to secure long-term commitment from terminal operators or consortia between terminal operators and shipping lines.
 The granting of dedicated terminals combined with favorable port dues and strict throughput guarantees can also reduce the risk of defection.

 Customers do not have an equal value to the port business.
 Ports become increasingly dependent on external coordination and control by actors who extract a large share of the economic rent produced by ports and are often motivated by creating shareholder value.
 Given the increasingly footloose character of its traffic, it might be inappropriate for a port to try to keep traffic at any cost.
-If powerful actors in a specific logistics chain exert strong pressure on a port because of economic rents generated elsewhere in the chain, it might be relevant for the port to opt out of this chain.
+If powerful actors in a specific logistics chain exert significant pressure on a port due to economic rents generated elsewhere in the chain, it may be relevant for the port to opt out of this chain.

 Due to changes in the competitive environment, current positioning, and desired target markets, customers should be assessed to ensure they match the stated objectives and value proposition.
-Segmentation analysis can assist in distinguishing between customers and ensuring the port can serve customers efficiently, effectively, and, importantly, profitably for mutual value.
+Segmentation analysis can help distinguish between customers and ensure the port can serve them efficiently, effectively, and, importantly, profitably, thereby creating mutual value.

-Port managers can attribute a risk profile to each of the customers.
+Port managers can attribute a risk profile to each customer.
 Certain customers can be very valuable for the port as a whole.
-Losing them could trigger effects on other customers because of vertical linkages between companies (a feeder company might stop calling because a mother vessel is changing the port of call) or leader/follower dynamics (if a leading company leaves a port, some followers in the market might be eager to do the same).
+Losing them could trigger effects on other customers due to vertical linkages between companies.
+A feeder company might stop calling because a deepsea vessel is changing its port of call, or due to leader-follower dynamics, where if a leading company leaves a port, some followers in the market may do the same.

-A pricing strategy tailored to the individual needs of the customer is a key factor in developing relationships and loyalty.
+A pricing strategy tailored to the individual needs of the customer is a key factor in developing relationships and fostering loyalty, serving as a form of customer differentiation.
 This implies the economic perspective on port pricing should be complemented by elements from marketing and relationship management linked to the different requirements of each major segment.
-Chapter 5.4 elaborates further on port pricing principles and strategies.
+Chapter 9.4 elaborates further on port pricing principles and strategies.

 Related Topics